xyang35/xyang35.github.io/_posts/2017-08-29-data-annotation.markdown

 ***Before*** you start working on a session, please open the [***sign-up sheet***](https://docs.google.com/spreadsheets/d/15tR6jz6aC5bigkq8bbTq4U8xExHKX9SokeFBrL004hE/edit?usp=sharing) and put your intitial in the box of the group and session you want to work on.
 For each image, we need three different people to annotation it, so please choose only ***one of the group*** for each session.

 Each page contains 50 images, and you need to submit your annotation after you finish all of them.
 The annotation will be stored **only after** you click the “Submit” button.
 The “Submit” button is at the bottom of the webpage.
-The default selection is “haze-free”, so you only need to select the other options if you find the image should not be haze-free.
+The default selection is “**not sure**”, so you only need to select the other options if you find the image should not be not sure.
 After clicking the submission button, you will be redirect to the index page, then you can choose the next session.

 Some kind reminders: